Epistle of Jude

 2. It is noteworthy that Jude, in addition to Peter and Paul, faced the problem of false teachers who were perverting the Gospel of Grace into a license for sin.

 3. It is here that Jude begins to deal with the metaphysical.
-The angels he speaks of are those who coupled with human women in Genesis 6, a universal belief within Christianity and Judaism until the time of Augustine when revisionists, adopting a theory by Julius Africanus created to placate critics of Christianity, abandoned traditional thinking to embrace the false Godly line of Seth notion.
-Note also that these beings are indicated to have willingly left their place of habitation, rather than being expelled by God as happened with Satan and his angels, suggesting an additional rebellion to Satan's, or that they were some sort of spirits or creatures from the terrestrial universe.
-(The word estate refers to the boundaries of authority these angels--or whatever they were--had, while the word habitation is better understood as, principality, or domain.)
+The angels he speaks of are those who coupled with human women in Genesis 6, a universal belief within Christianity and Judaism until the time of Augustine when Christian revisionists, adopting a theory by Julius Africanus (who picked it up from the Jews) created to placate critics of Christianity, abandoned traditional thinking to embrace the false Godly line of Seth notion.
+Note also that these beings are indicated to have willingly left their place of habitation, rather than being expelled by God as happened with Satan and his angels, suggesting an additional rebellion to Satans, or that they were some sort of spirits or creatures from the terrestrial universe.
+(The word estate refers to the boundaries of authority these angels--or whatever they were--had, while the word habitation is better understood as, principality, or domain, although the only other place it is used is in 2 Cor.
+5:2, where it refers to the our spiritual bodies after the resurrection, and could refer to taking human form to breed with humans!)

 4. The latter half of the verse refers to the tradition that these fallen angels were bound in Tartarus for 70 generations, at which time their judgment would occur (also see Matt.
 8:29).
 As the Book of Enoch states: